 Micro:bit animation is one of the most fun learning experiments for children.
 In fact, the micro:bit is a wonderful tool for young learners to use.
 Because it helps them learn some basic coding skills and to create awesome projects.

-In our course, Lights & Beats with Micro:Bit, children in grades 2-3 learn how to control electronic components such as led light, speaker, and sensors while building fun games and interactive experiments.
-Our instructors incorporate the MakeCode micro:bit website, a free to use website that includes a simulation of a micro:bit, the device.
+Learn how to control electronic components such as led light, speaker, and sensors while building fun games and interactive experiments in our live online Lights & Beats with Micro:Bit course.
+Our instructors incorporate the MakeCode micro:bit website, a free-to-use website that includes a simulation of a micro:bit, the device.
 So, your child can do everything in a simulator first to test out how the Micro:Bit works without buying the device.

 Micro:bit animation with LED grid